 To determine what type, or if, medical imaging is appropriate for you, you will need to discuss with your doctor your medical and family history, risk factors, and if there are symptoms, how long symptoms have been present and how they affect daily activities.
 Your doctor would then provide you with a requisition for a specific procedure, if recommended.

 Mayfair Diagnostics offers community-based private CT and MRI services as a complement to the public health care system, but whether public or private these exams must be requested by a health care practitioner.
-If a private CT or MRI is indicated as a best next course of action, a requisition will be provided and the appointment can be booked.
+If a private CT or MRI is indicated as a best next course of action, your doctor will send us your requisition (for both public or private exams) and we will call you to schedule your exam and provide you with detailed information to prepare for it.